Professor of the Practice and Director, Sillerman Center for the Advancement of Philanthropy

-Dr. Susan Eaton is Director of the Sillerman Center for the Advancement of Philanthropy at the Heller School.
+Dr. Susan Eaton is Professor of Practice in Social Policy and Director of the Sillerman Center for the Advancement of Philanthropy at the Heller School.

 Susan is an author, most recently, of the book, Integration Nation: Immigrants, Refugees and America at Its Best (The New Press, 2016), about myriad efforts that welcome and incorporate immigrants into their new communities across the United States.
 She also is the author of the critically acclaimed, The Children In Room E4: American Education on Trial (Algonquin, 2007), which chronicles a landmark civil rights case and life in a classroom and neighborhood in Hartford, Connecticut and The Other Boston Busing Story: What's Won and Lost Across the Boundary Line (Yale, 2001), a qualitative interview study of the adult lives of African Americans who had participated in a voluntary school desegregation effort in suburban Boston.
 She is co-author, with Gary Orfield, of Dismantling Desegregation: The Quiet Reversal of Brown v.
 Board of Education.
 (New Press, 1996).